GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 | 4     | 16    |   1,018K |    7.7    |   44.3    |  2,830  |  4,364  |      100%   |
 | 8     | 32    |   509K   |    7.5    |   46.2    |  1,834  |  3,636  |      66%    |
 | 16    | 64    |   255K   |    7.5    |   45.6    |  1,473  |  3,775  |      3%     |
-Table 2: Strong scaling on LLNL/Lassen (NVIDIA V100)
+Table 2: Strong scaling of Northern Lights problem on LLNL/Lassen (NVIDIA V100) -->

+As an example of the weak scalability of GEOS on exascale systems, we present a weak scaling study of compositional flow on a simple wellbore geometry using the Frontier supercomputer located at Oak Ridge National Laboratory.
+The weak scaling study ranges from 4 ranks with 19.2M dof to 2048 ranks with 9.8B dof.
+The upper end of the study represents 1/8 the available resources on Frontier.

 ![Weak scaling results for compositional flow on ORNL/Frontier.\label{fig:Frontier_CMPF_Scaling}](GEOS_Frontier.pdf){ width=80% }